 Pure NAD probably won't help you much.
 Instead, you need an NAD precursor, like Nicotinamide Riboside or NMN.
 It may be "the EXACT NAD+ enzyme that your cells need more of" and it may be "absorbed directly to the bloodstream," like it says on the listing, but unless it can also enter the mitochondria, it won't do what you are hoping for.

-Everyone over 40 should consider seriously consider replenishing their NAD with a precursor to prevent cell damage before it starts, and by age 55+ it's essential.
+Everyone over 40 should seriously consider replenishing their NAD with a precursor to prevent cell damage before it starts, and by age 55+ it's essential.
 The precursor they should choose is Nicotinamide Riboside.